DavidWalther/ApexUtils/force-app/main/MapUtility/README.md

     This is achieved via the interface `IValueReader`
   * 'Skip/add' each entry after evaluation

-  *  This is achieved via the interface `MapUtility_ValidKeyInterface`
+  *  This is achieved via the interface `MapUtility_MappingMain.MapUtility_ValidKeyInterface`

 ## **Use of the Map Util**